 - Are all PCs connected to the LAN?
-LAN transfers should work even if you lose Internet access.
+LAN transfers should work even if you lose internet access.
 If you can get to your router's web configuration/status screen that is a good indication that locally things are working correctly. - Is the Ethernet link indicator on?
 If so it means the physical connection is good. - Make sure the computer's network interface is on.
 In Windows and smart phones this can be set in software.
 On laptops there is often a physical switch to turn Wi-Fi off. - Do all machines have the proper IP address?
 When set for DHCP if the machine cannot find a DHCP server it will self-assign an APIPA address.
 If PC has an APIPA address 169.254.x.x there is probably something wrong with your gateway's DHCP server.
 If you are using a wired connection try unplugging/reconnecting the LAN cable.
 You can also use Windows IPCONFIG command to release/renew the DHCP lease.
-Use "IPCONFIG /release" (without the quotes) to terminate the lease then use the command again with /renew to request a new DHCP lease.
+Use "IPCONFIG /release" (without the quotes) to

+- terminate the lease then use the command again with /renew to request a new DHCP lease.
 If everything is working at this point should have the proper IP address. - Ping the default gateway IP address.
 This is the address of your router.
 If this works is means your router is working. - Try logging into your router. - Ping machines on the LAN by name and IP address.
-This verifies internal Windows NetBIOS name resolution is working correctly.
-If Ping works by address but fails when using the system name it indicates a problem with NetBIOS or you LAN has not yet had time to choose a new master browser. - If networking looks really broken try pinging local Loopback address 127.0.0.1.
+This verifies Windows name resolution is working correctly. - If networking looks really broken try pinging local Loopback address 127.0.0.1.
 This tests PC's IP stack, and works even if the machine is not connected to a LAN.
-If this does not work try deleting and reloading TCP/IP stack.
-If you are using Windows here is a link to the procedure. - If you use Ethernet and Wi-Fi on your LAN begin troubleshooting the wired connection.
-There is less to go wrong with Ethernet then Wi-Fi, especially if you are troubleshooting speed related issues. - When troubleshooting Wi-Fi make sure the security method and password are set correctly.
+If this does not work try resetting the network stack.
+In Win 10 towards the bottom of the network setting status page is the option to perform a network reset. - If you use Ethernet and Wi-Fi on your LAN begin troubleshooting the wired connection.
+There is less to go wrong with Ethernet then Wi-Fi, especially if you are troubleshooting speed related issues - When troubleshooting Wi-Fi make sure the security method and password are set correctly.
 You can temporally disable security and try to connect.
 Just keep in mind that leaves your network wide open. - If all else fails try brute force by removing power.
 Sometimes hardware hangs; you have nothing to lose by disconnecting power rather than just rebooting.
 Physically unplug the machine as some PC subsystems remain powered even if the computer is turned off.